Directed by: James Mangold || Produced by: Hutch Parker, Simon Kinberg, Lauren Shuler Donner

 As for Logan’s action sequences, they are appropriately violent and bloody.
 Actually, that may be an understatement — they are brutal and incredibly gory.
 Extreme violence is used as character analyses, plot progression, and tonal intensity throughout Logan.
 If the cinematic violence of The Raid (2011, 2014) and John Wick (2014, 2017) alternate between balletic and catlike, Logan’s action is brawling and animalistic — like a wolverine, for instance.
 Dafne Keen has a few graceful moves as the young, spry X-23, but for the most part, the film has little interest in complex choreography.

 As interesting as its narrative scope, characters, and use of violence is its physical backdrop.
 Logan remains one of the few high-profile Hollywood films to highlight rural America and the American southwest outside of a period-piece or racially charged drama.
 The location photography done in Louisiana, Mississippi, and New Mexico looks gorgeous, conveying a sense of near-future dystopia but also a relatable, tangible rural modernism.
 Perhaps my favorite act of the film involves Jackman, Stewart, and Keen seeking shelter in a remote farmhouse, where the titular character takes time to sample ordinary life centered on family, home, and warmth before violence inevitably brings the respite crashing down.
-Depicting these characters’ journey against backdrops of cornfields, dirty highways, and dilapidated small towns emphasizes the sheer loneliness and disempowerment of our principle trio.
+Depicting these characters’ journey against backdrops of cornfields, dirty highways, and dilapidated small towns emphasizes the sheer loneliness and disempowerment of our principal trio.
 Few, if any, films in recent memory have used such ordinary yet often unseen landscapes to encapsulate their themes so succinctly.
 In Logan, the physical backdrop is a characterization unto itself.

 In Hugh Jackman and Patrick Stewart’s final outing as these beloved characters, mood and physical ambiance are both marketing value and the movie’s emotional heft.
 Its violence is memorable, but feels more like a natural consequence of the brutal world in which these characters live; blood is shed not necessarily for redemption, but for survival and preservation of legacy, and we spend much more filmic time contemplating the latter than the former.
 Logan is either a transition in graphic novel tentpole features or the end of an era, but either way it champions the power of cinema to create emotion through images.
 The film is a tone poem fit for the musical ambiance of Johnny Cash, an acoustic, scrappy journey through hard country, exploring what happens when you trap an old man or a wounded animal into a corner.